 - Brush the biscuit top with milk, cream, or egg wash (optional, but good for shine) and bake at 425 F for 20-25 minutes, or until the biscuit is golden brown and the stew is bubbling over.
 (I like to place my pie dishes onto a rimmed baking sheet to catch any overflow.)

-These tips will help ensure you get the best Onion and Mushroom Pot Pies possible!
+These tips will help ensure you get the best Mushroom Pot Pie possible!

-When sauteeing your mushrooms, don’t be afraid of letting some brown bits form on the bottom of the pan.
+- When sautéing the mushrooms, don’t be afraid of letting some brown bits form on the bottom of the pan.
 These will just add to the rich flavour of the pot pies.

-Even though this pot pie is loaded with veggies, it’s still on the rich side, flavour-wise.
+Even though this pot pie mixture is loaded with veggies, it’s still on the rich side, flavor-wise.
 My best advice is to serve these pot pies alongside a super crunchy green salad.
 The citrus salad I made in the video is lovely, but any refreshing green salad will do.

 Storage, freezing, and reheating tips